a design approach

-When Brand Valley is involved in a project, we aim to build something that is long lasting and give real value to people involved, the organisation and society.
-At the same time we seek solutions that are cautions about natural resources and climate impact.
+Brand Valley aim to help our clients to develop solutions that gives real value to people involved, the organisation and society.
+At the same time we seek solutions that are cautious about use of resources.

-Through research and development, we have established a methodology for strategy and development work that has its origins in design practice and theory.
+Our methodology for strategy and development work has its origins in design practice and theory.
 In our approach we identify needs and drivers of change from different perspectives (figure 1).

 Figure 1: Brand Valley Drivers Map explain perspectives of change.